Environmental Monitor Testing Tools and Methods

 Store and forward tests

-As discussed earlier, normally data will be collected from sensors and stored in store and forward module, processed and pushed the same to cloud as raw data or in readable form.
-In case of loss of network (LTE or WiFi or Bluetooth), data will be stored locally and pushed to cloud/mobile.
-These data will be sampled in edge device at periodic intervals and pushed to the cloud.
-Testers need to make sure that continuity of data, integrity of data is always present.
-Some of the test cases which tester can adapt here are
+As discussed earlier, normally data is collected from sensors and stored in the store-and-forward module, processed, and pushed to cloud as raw data or in readable form.
+In case of loss of network (LTE, Wi-Fi, or Bluetooth), data is stored locally and pushed to cloud/mobile after restoration.
+These data are sampled at periodic intervals and pushed to cloud.
+Testers performing environmental monitor testing need to make sure continuity and integrity of data are always present.
+Some of the test cases include:

 • Verify sensor data logged in edge device during network availability correctly.

-• Verify sensor data logged in edge device during network outage and not deleted until it gets uploaded to cloud.
+• Verify sensor data logged in edge device during network outage and not deleted until uploaded to cloud.

 • Verify sensor data forwarded to cloud after network restoration and then memory freed.

-• Check sensor data acquired data/time, integrity and continuity in cloud after network restoration.
+• Check sensor data acquired date/time, integrity, and continuity in cloud after network restoration.

-• Test sensor data logging behavior in edge device on multiple network outages.
+• Test sensor data logging behavior on multiple network outages.

 • Verify sensor data logger performance in edge device under high load.